vinensius/KawanSurya/PRIVACY_POLICY.md

 ## Privacy Policy for KawanSurya App

+This is an Android app developed by Christopher Marvel, Yusak Tanoto, & Hanny Tumbelaka

 At KawanSurya, we value your privacy and are committed to protecting your personal information.
 This Privacy Policy outlines how we collect, use, and safeguard your information when you use our mobile application named KawanSurya (the "App").

 Information We Collect